Grants Program Frequently Asked Questions

 What is the best way to estimate artist fees?

 Artist fees are an allowable expense, and artists should be compensated for their time and talents.
-To inform your budget proposal, discuss the scope of your project with the artist (or art-based organization).
-You can find additional resources here.
+To inform your budget proposal, discuss the scope of your project with the artist or art-based organization.
+For additional information, you can find resources on the Helpful Links.

-All art experiences associated with this Grants Program should be free and accessible to members of the public.
+Projects supported through this grant should be free and accessible to members of the public.

 Can grant funds be used for the maintenance of art installations?